MoeweX/geobroker/documentation/Managing Subscriptions.md

 - Acknowledge (ReasonCode.Success)

 ### Steps Case 2.
-- Calculate which RasterEntries are affected by geofence Update and add/remove necessary SubscriptionIds
+- Calculate which RasterEntries are affected by geofence Update and add/remove necessary SubscriptionIds (This requires a COMPLEMENT operations, which seems not to be available for spatial4j shapes.
+As a work around, one could also unsubscribe first)
 - Update geofence of existing client subscription
 - Acknowledge (ReasonCode.Success)